betsygascon/betsygascon/README.md

-### Hi there 👋

-Hi, I'm Betsy Gascon
+# Hi, I'm Betsy Gascon 👋
-I'm a Frontend Web Developer primarily focusing on React/Redux projects, and ADA/WCAG website accessibility.
+### I'm a Frontend Web Developer primarily focusing on React/Redux projects, and ADA/WCAG website accessibility.

 <!--
 **betsygascon/betsygascon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.